How well do you know the people who follow you?

 What are qualified leads?

-While warm leads are preferable to cold leads, there are still a few more steps they need to take before they are considered qualified leads.
+Warm leads are preferable to cold leads, but need further steps to become qualified leads.
 Qualified leads are the best lead type because these audience members tend to be somewhere in the buying cycle already.

 Qualified leads have typically made it past the initial Awareness stage that warm leads often stay in.
 During the Awareness stage, a lead knows about your brand but isn’t personally connected or ready to consider purchasing your product or service.
 However, when the warm lead is ready to move into the other stages of the customer journey, they become a more qualified lead as customer engagement increases.